 A member of AsMA shares in an effort that can only be achieved by coordinated group action; i.e., to provide safety in flight, and in similar potentially hazardous or stressful environments, through medical research and the clinical application of such research.
-The combined interests of Association members are represented through unified promotion of scientific education, training, research, and dissemination of information concerning aviation, space, and environmental medicine, the life sciences, bioastronautics, and related specialties.
+The combined interests of Association members are represented through unified promotion of scientific education, training, research, and dissemination of information concerning aerospace medicine, human performance, the life sciences, bioastronautics, and related specialties.

-Membership includes a subscription to the peer-reviewed monthly journal, Aviation, Space, and Environmental Medicine.
+Membership includes a subscription to the peer-reviewed monthly journal, Aerospace Medicine and Human Performance.